(Uhm yeah, I lost a key there on my laptop)

 Maybe it’s a matter of personal taste but I.love.writing.in.English.

 I’ve been blogging in a language that I learn from childhood for years now yet lately I’ve been feeling like I’m not good enough.
-Reading other blogs who can push out beautifully written and crafted words makes me envy and makes me feel little.
+Reading other blogs who can push out beautifully written and crafted words make me envy and make me feel little doubtful of my own writing.

 I suck at grammar!